abhinav-bagwari/Next-Word-Prediction/README.md

 of corpora.
 For our project we'll be using the Brown corpus.
 The Brown corpus is a 1-million-word collection of samples from 500 written texts from different genres (newspaper, novels, non-fiction etc.).
-There are tasks such as spelling error detection, word prediction for which the location of the punctuation is important.
-Our application counts punctuation as words.
+There are tasks such as spelling error detection, word prediction for which the location of the punctuation is important.The application counts punctuation as words.

 ## 2. N-Grams Models:
 Let’s begin with the task of computing P(w|h), the probability of a word w given some history h.
 Suppose